Frequently Asked Questions

 When will I know whether I have been accepted?

-Our rolling admissions decisions are made between January and June.
+Admissions decisions are made in February for candidates being considered for funding and in early May for (non) funded candidates.
 You will be notified as soon as possible once a decision has been made.